legendaren-arc/data-viz-projects/e_comerce-analytics/README.md

 ## VI.
 Dashboard Structure

-This Tableau project contains four dashboard sections:
+This Tableau project contains four dashboard sections

+1. Performance Overview
+2. Customer Insights
+3. Product Insights
+4. Sales and Pricing

-## A. Performance Overview Dashboard
+### A. Performance Overview Dashboard

 Provides a consolidated, high-level view of the company’s commercial performance for the latest reporting period.
 It is designed to help stakeholders quickly assess revenue health, sales volume movement, customer acquisition, and channel efficiency.